(keep reading to learn what happened)

-John and Johnathon are the Paladino’s owners.
+John and Jonathon are the Paladino’s owners.
 There are a lot of “Johns” in this update, so I’m sorry for any confusion.

 The pair are cancer researchers who bought the bar in 2012, which means they’ve owned it for around half a decade at the time of the Paladino’s Bar Rescue visit.

-The bar is in trouble, and the owners can’t seem to increase their customer base.
+However, the bar is in trouble now, and the owners can’t seem to increase their customer base.

 Putting all the issues together, the Paladino’s owners are dealing with over half a million dollars in debt.